Compared: Pocket WiFi Rental Options at Narita Airport

 Before everything, we'd like to point out that we, as always, strongly recommend that you order a Pocket WiFi online before coming to Japan.
-We have a dedicated blog post explaining why you should do so.
-We encourage you to check it out if you have not.
+Why?
+Because in almost every case it is more expensive to rent from the airport due to the notorious Airport Tax...

 This post is mainly for those who did not have time to order online or did not know they could order online, and have arrived or are en-route to arrive at Narita Airport without any mobile internet prepared.

 Narita airport official website has a list of companies that offer cell phones and mobile hotspot rental services.
 We're covering ones that offer rental services of mobile hotspot, portable WiFi router, Pocket WiFi, whatever you want to call it...
 (It’s nice to have your own mobile internet while in Japan!)
 For your convenience, we’ve excluded in our list, companies that do not have English information on their websites for Pocket WiFi rental services.

 So, below is the list of WiFi rental service providers for Terminal 1 and 2.
 They all have a counter or a booth somewhere in Narita Airport.
 Today, we will go through the pros and cons for each company.

 Rental Service Providers & Provider Location